Archima20/Archima20/README.md

 💻 I love learning & teaching.

-📗 I’m currently learning Python and cybersecurity.
+📗 I’m currently learning Python and Machine Learning.

-🔧 I’m looking to collaborate with an innovative & supportive team.
+🔧 Passionate about collaborating with international experts to deliver robust data and AI solutions using agile methodologies.

-🧑‍💻 I am actively pursuing AWS Cloud skills while striving to become a Data Scientist, driven by my passion for implementing AI solutions to address business challenges.
+🧑‍💻 Actively pursuing AWS Cloud skills and aspiring to become a Data Scientist.
+Passionate about leveraging AI solutions to solve business challenges.

 #  💻 Technologies: